Exploring Forms of Magic in John Bellairs

 He wrote novels which included the Lewis Barnavelt Series, based on magic, featuring Lewis Barnavelt, his Uncle Jonathan, Mrs. Zimmermann, and Rose Rita, comprising twelve books.
 In addition to the Barnavelt series, he wrote a Johnny Dixon series consisting of 12 books, and an Anthony Monday series consisting of four.

 In 1991, he died of cardiovascular disease, tragically young, at age 54.
 Some say that his addiction to alcohol could’ve been the reason why he died at such a young age.
 John Bellairs left two unfinished books at his death, and Brad Strickland finished them: The Ghost in the Mirror and The Doom of the Haunted Opera.
 In other words, after Bellairs passed away, Strickland continued to come up with entire new novels, completing the series himself.
 It seems that Strickland’s career was boosted by his association and collaboration with Bellairs.
-Though Bellairs has seemed to drift into obscurity in the last 20 years, Hollywood has recently made the decision to create a movie based on his book The House with a Clock in its Walls, staring Jack Black.
+Though Bellairs has seemed to drift into obscurity in the last 20 years, Hollywood has recently made the decision to create a movie based on his book The House with a Clock in its Walls, starring Jack Black.

 John Bellairs wrote about good and bad magic, including necromancy, which is a type of magic relating to bringing the dead back to life.
 He wrote about benevolent, or harmless magic, like time travel, or conjuring up the past.
 Both types of magic took place in the first book of the Lewis Barnavelt series, The House with the Clock in its Walls.
 The book begins with Lewis traveling to New Zebedee as his parents have recently died in an auto crash, which is what brought him to his crazy warlock Uncle Jonathan, and an absolutely mysteriously magical household.
 The Izards previously owned the house.
 Both Mr. and Mrs. Izard, whom you shall learn about on Halloween night, are dead.
 When Lewis enters the house for the first time with his cardboard suitcase in hand, he sees an elderly woman with her ear pressed against the wall, listening to an eerie ticking.